-Since BIND 9.16, key management is fully integrated ingo named.
+The latest development in DNSSEC key management appeared with BIND 9.16, and is the full integration of key management into named.
 Managing the signing process and rolling of these keys has been described in Easy-Start Guide for Signing Authoritative Zones and is not repeated here.
 A few points are worth noting, though:

-- The dnssec-policy statement in the named configuration file describes all aspects of the DNSSEC policy, including the signing. - The dnssec-policy statement requires to zone to use dynamic DNS, or that inline-signing is enabled.
+- The dnssec-policy statement in the named configuration file describes all aspects of the DNSSEC policy, including the signing.
+With dnssec-keymgr, this is split between two configuration files and two programs. - The dnssec-policy statement requires to zone to use dynamic DNS, or that inline-signing is enabled. - It is possible to manage some zones served by an instance of BIND through dnssec-policy and others through dnssec-keymgr, but this is not recommended.
+Although it should work, if you modify the configuration files and inadvertently specify a zone to be managed by both systems, BIND will not operate properly.